 Let’s start with some buying tips.

 Buying any type of shoes includes taking into account many variables, including size, fit, type of material, and more.
-We’ll briefly cover those, but properly pairing casual or dress shoes with jeans depend on some other factors:
+We’ll briefly cover those, but properly pairing casual or dress shoes with jeans depends on some other factors.

 Material means a lot when choosing any shoes, including those you plan to wear with jeans.
 Casual shoes can consist of several types of materials, but leather, suede, and canvas are most common.